Ken-Yokohama/Node-Express-JS-Training-Files/README.md

 npm install mongoose
 ```

-Using Mongoose, connect your database using:
+Using Mongoose, connect to fruitsDB using:
 ```
 mongoose.connect("mongodb://localhost:27017/fruitsDB");
 ```